Inedo/inedo-docs/ProGet/installation/installation-guide/linux-docker.md

             <td>
                 This is the repository and tag for ProGet.
 Just replace <code>&lt;version&gt;</code>
                 with the appropriate ProGet release number.
 Note that downgrades will only work if there have been no database schema changes.
+As mentioned above, you can use `progetcore` instead of `proget` here if you'd like to use the .NET Core based image.
             </td>
         </tr>
     </tbody>